 What does it mean?
 The institution is responsible for educating its faculty, students, and staff regarding copyright.
 This web page is one way that LTU educates its faculty, students, and staff about copyright.
 All LTU Online courses are created with standardized information about copyright law and policies.
 Furthermore, information about copyright laws and policies are included in each course syllabus.

 "(I) applies technological measures that reasonably prevent -- (aa) retention of the work in accessible form by recipients of the transmission from the transmitting body or institution for longer than the class session"

 What does it mean?
 The copyrighted materials should not be available to students after the class session or course is complete.
 At LTU, Canvas course pages are made unavailable several weeks after the end of a semester to accommodate closing course activities.
 The instructor can also limit the availability of course folders containing copyrighted information.

 "(bb) unauthorized further dissemination of the work in accessible form by such recipients to others"

 What does it mean?
-Copyrighted materials should not be copied and redistributed to others, even when it is posted in a Blackboard course shell.
+Copyrighted materials should not be copied and redistributed to others, even when it is posted in a Canvas course shell.
 Copying and redistributing Web accessible content is a general characteristic of the Web which is not easily prevented by current technological methods.
 While there are expensive technological measures available to secure content, a "reasonable" solution for the instructor is to provide a warning message in the description of the content that notifies students that copying and redistributing these materials is a breach of U.S. copyright law.

 "(II) does not engage in conduct that could reasonably be expected to interfere with technological measures used by copyright owners to prevent such retention or unauthorized further dissemination"